masagrator/FPSLocker/README.md

 - `Custom FPS Target` - it's used to lock game to certain FPS.
 If game is using engine proprietary FPS locks, it may not be able to unlock more than 30 FPS without additional patches.
 - `Big number on the right` - it shows how many frames have passed in last second for currently running game.
 This is to confirm that lock is working as expected.
 - `Increase/Decrease FPS target` - Shows up only in handheld mode.
 Change FPS Target by 5.
 Minimum is 15 FPS, max is 60 FPS.
 - `Change FPS target` - Shows up only in docked mode.
-Shows up table with different FPS values, from 15 to 60.
+Shows up table with different FPS values, from 15 to 60 by default with possibility of expanding to 120 FPS.
 - `Disable custom FPS target` - Removes FPS Target.
 Since we cannot predict what interval mode is expected at this point, it is in user's discretion to manipulate FPS to bring back correct interval before disabling FPS target.
 - `Advanced settings` - submenu which consists of:
   - If game is using NVN